Transfer credit is the transfer of previously completed courses from another institution to UBC. You can transfer a maximum of 60 credits.

 International Baccalaureate (IB), Advanced placement (AP), or A-levels

 If you completed university-level course work in high school (IB, AP, or A-levels), you may be eligible for first-year credit.
 You will need to submit an official copy of your IB diploma or exam results (AP/A-levels) to receive transfer credits.

-If a course you took at your previous institution did not transfer and you feel it should, contact Academic Advising.
+If a course you took at your previous institution did not transfer and you feel it should contact an Academic & Career Advisor.
 If you would like to request a re-evaluation of any particular unassigned credits, you need to provide detailed course outlines to Enrolment Services using the Articulation Request Form.
 You should have the detailed course outline if you kept your notes or have access to your course information from your former institution.
 If not, you can generally obtain them from most university websites.

-It is important to talk with an Academic Advisor prior to registering to ensure your transfer credits are used correctly.
-Call 250 807 9100 to make an in-person, phone, or Skype appointment to speak with an Academic Advisor.
+It is important to talk with an Academic & Career Advisor prior to registering to ensure your transfer credits are used correctly.
+Call 250 807 9100 to make an in-person, phone, or virtual appointment to speak with an Academic & Career Advisor.